The Super Mario Bros. Movie: Critical response

 Calum Marsh writing for The New York Times criticized Pratt's performance as "grating" and "unctuous" while describing the overall film as "bland, witless and flagrantly pandering".
 Kristy Puchko from Mashable commended the fan service and music but was critical of the writing, the characters, and Pratt's lack of accent, commenting "whatever voice Pratt is doing isn't Brooklyn, and it isn't anything particularly specific, consistent, or exciting".
 Screen Rants Molly Freeman praised the film for being a "love letter" to fans but criticized it for offering little else, describing most of the voice cast as "fun" with Black's Bowser being a standout.
-Josh Spiegel from SlashFilm considered the film's portrayal of Princess Peach as a capable, powerful guide for Mario a positive change from her video game portrayals, but argued that it felt like a dated attempt at subversion, more fitting for "a film from 25 years ago, not from 2023".
+Josh Spiegel from /Film considered the film's portrayal of Princess Peach as a capable, powerful guide for Mario a positive change from her video game portrayals as a damsel in distress, but argued that it felt more fitting for "a film from 25 years ago, not from 2023".
+Vultures Alison Willmore criticized the portrayal of Princess Peach in the movie for only being a "winsome blonde whose main quality is being so good at everything".
+Collier Jennings from Collider blamed the film for causing Peach "to have fallen victim to the girlboss factor", considering that it attempted to create a well rounded female character but failed to give her personality traits aside from "girlbossing", criticizing the film for not giving the character "much in the way of flaws, let alone any personality traits aside from being a badass".